plashchynski/crono/README.md

       end
     end

-The Active Job jobs is convenient because you can use one class in both periodic and enqueued ways.
-But it doesn't necessarily.
-Any class can be used as Job if it has a method `perform` without arguments:
+The ActiveJob jobs is convenient because you can use one job in both periodic and enqueued ways.
+But Active Job is not required.
+Any class can be used as a crono job if it implements a method `perform` without arguments:

-    class TestJob # this is not active job class def perform
+    class TestJob # This is not an Active Job job, but pretty legal Crono job. def perform
         # put you scheduled code here
         # Comments.deleted.clean_up...